Drafting Arbitration Clauses in IP Agreements

 In addition, parties will sometimes seek to carve out equitable relief from the arbitration, particularly for alleged breaches of confidentiality or non-compete provisions.
 As a rule, carve-out provisions based on remedy should be approached with caution.
 Parties should balance the perceived benefits of the carve-out against the risk that it will lead to parallel proceedings (and correspondingly to increased costs and delays in resolution of the merits).
 For example, parties could find themselves simultaneously arbitrating one set of claims where the remedies and relief sought are contractual and litigating a set of related claims where the remedies sought are equitable.
 These clauses can also be prone to abuse; a party that prefers to avoid arbitration, for example, can use the carve-out to disrupt proceedings or otherwise gain procedural advantage.

-In IP disputes, where highly sensitive commercial information is frequently at issue and even the existence of a dispute can have important commercial consequences, confidentiality may be a paramount concern.
-However, parties cannot assume that their proceedings will be confidential solely because they have chosen to arbitrate.
-This is because national laws and courts differ in the degree to which arbitrations will be treated as confidential.
+In IP disputes, where highly sensitive commercial information is frequently at issue and even the existence of a dispute can have important commercial consequences, confidentiality may be a paramount concern; however, parties cannot assume that their proceedings will be confidential solely because they have chosen to arbitrate.
+This is because national laws and courts differ in the degree to which arbitration will be treated as confidential.